JuhaO81/StravaTrainingUpload/README.md

 # StravaTrainingUpload
 Simple Python script based tool to upload all your trainings to Strava.
+Strava web client allows to upload only small amount of files per day and this script fixes that issue.
+Please note that Strava will still set some limitations to API usage.
+Check your limits from https://www.strava.com/settings/api.
+I was able to upload 200 files every 15 minutes.

 # Needed tools
 - Install these tools if needed